PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 <img class="box-shadow" src="./img/docs/agenda-lab-15.gif">

-As before, click `Synchronise Agenda` to synchronise the visual agenda throughout the presentation to follow the format of the template slide.
+As before, click `Synchronize Agenda` to synchronize the visual agenda throughout the presentation to follow the format of the template slide.

 <img class="box-shadow" src="./img/docs/agenda-lab-11.png">